 Part of the Blackall Range, Maleny is a haven for local arts and crafts.
 Sundays feature charming markets in the RSL Hall located opposite the pub from 9 am - 2 pm while the surrounding strip is home to a number of boutiques, galleries and cafes serving local produce.

-Located in the shadow of the iconic Ettamogah Pub, Aussie World is a family fun park offering beautiful native gardens and more than 30 rides and games for all ages.
+Aussie World is a family fun park offering beautiful native gardens and more than 30 rides and games for all ages.
 It is also home to the Sunshine Coast's largest Aboriginal artefacts display with authentic didgeridoos and paintings available for purchase along with a number of other famously Australian products.
-Open from 9 am 7 days a week, Aussie World is a must see when visiting the Sunshine Coast.
+Open from 9am 7 days a week, Aussie World is a must see when visiting the Sunshine Coast.

-Adjacent to Aussie World, the Ettamogah Pub is arguably one of the most photographed pubs in the entire world.
+Adjacent to Aussie World, the Pub is arguably one of the most photographed pubs in the entire world.
 Created by Ken Maynard in 1959 the pub gained fame from its regular feature in cartoons in The Australasian Post.
-Aboriginal for 'place of good drink', Ettamogah is now a popular tourist attraction standing 18 m high and featuring a quirky shape often likened to a caricature.
-Open from 9 am 7 days a week, you can't miss the bright red roof and 1927 Chevy truck on top of the pub.
+Aboriginal for 'place of good drink', The Pub is now a popular tourist attraction standing 18 m high and featuring a quirky shape often likened to a caricature.
+Open from 9am 7 days a week, you can't miss the bright red roof.

 Australia Zoo is the Sunshine Coast's largest and most popular attraction made famous by crocodile hunter Steve Irwin.
 Aside from the crocodile feeding and shows there is also a wide variety of Australian wildlife on display.